yWorks/yfiles-for-javafx-demos/demos/src/input/positionhandler/README.md

 # Position Handler
- Demo code that shows how to customize the movement behavior of INodes by implementing a custom `IPositionHandler` .
+ Demo code that shows how to customize the movement behavior of `INode` s by implementing a custom `IPositionHandler` .